Nels Clifford Nelson 1922 – 2019

 Clifford will be lovingly remembered and greatly missed by his nephew Rick (Dianne) Glanfield of Rimbey, his nieces Susan (Fred) Fawcett of Grimshaw, Louise (Stan) Lawson of Brownfield, and Debbie (Murray) Kreiser of Bluffton, as well as many great nieces and nephews, extended relatives and friends.

-To send flowers to Nels' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Nels Clifford Nelson, please visit our floral store.

 Hoadley Cemetery Fund